pradeep3221/Hindu-Philosophy/README.md

 ### Aranyakas

-- - 1.
-Aitareya Aranyaka
+1. Aitareya Aranyaka
-        2.  **Taittiriya Aranyaka: Linked to the Yajurveda, it contains hymns, mantras, and meditative practices.**
+2. Taittiriya Aranyaka: Linked to the Yajurveda, it contains hymns, mantras, and meditative practices.
 3. Brihadaranyaka

 ### Yoga Sutras by Patanjali